TheDoctorRAB/necx-org.github.io/README.md

    git@github.com:necx-org/necx-org.github.io`
 5. Use `git branch` to confirm that you are in the `source` branch.

+Now, you're ready to make changes to the website.
+There are a few types of changes that are common:

+- Edits to the text
+- Adding yourself to the people page
+- Creating a manual entry or node description.

-### Render the Nodes
+### Rendering the nodes

+The curriculum content appears in [the nodes repository](https://github.com/necx-org/nodes).
+To render them within the website, follow these instructions:

+1. Do the setup steps above.
-1. change to the top-level directory for this repo
+1. change to the top-level directory for this repo `cd necx-org.github.io`
 1. initialize the `_nodes` submodule with `git submodule init`
 1. update the `_nodes` submodule with `git submodule update`
 1. run a `jekyll serve` instance and look at http://localhost:4000/nodes/